Alma Adler BA MA PhD MSc

 - T: 0207 927 2525

 - Follow me

 Alma completed her MSc in Public Health in Developing Countries in August 2007 when she joined the Maternal and Neonatal group.
-Since then she has worked with The Cochrane Heart Group and with Flusurvey.
-Previous to joining the school, she recieved her PhD in Biological Anthropology and Archaeology and carried out research in several countries.
+Previous to joining the school, she recieved her PhD in Biological Anthropology and carried out research in several countries.

-Alma previously worked in Maternal and Neonatal health and mortality.
+Alma previously ran the Flusurvey project in the Department of Infectious Disease Epidemiology and worked in Maternal and Neonatal health and mortality.
 Main research interests included a CHERG funded project to identify and quantify causes of maternal morbidity globally.
 Other projects include neonatal health and mortality in conflict settings, creating estimates of incidence of preterm birth worldwide, and determining causes of neonatal deaths.